 No doubt if you’re reading this you’ll have heard a thousand times that you should be sure to understand what a business does before investing in it.
 I don’t think this is an absolute necessity for investing in general but for my approach it is.
 It is impossible to understand a business’s competitive position and the long term prospects of the market without understanding what it does.

-An enduring competitive advantage is a large part of the inherent reason why high quality shares can generate very high rates of return for extended periods of time.
+A sustainable competitive advantage is a large part of the reason why certain high quality businesses can generate very high rates of return for many years.
+For many businesses high profitability is temporary as it attracts competition.

 Brands are quite self explanatory and my thoughts on them are relatively straightforward.
 Stronger brands have fewer similar rivals, signal high quality rather than low price, are able to charge higher prices than their competitors without losing market share and typically have been around for longer.
 As an example, I believe Fevertree currently in my portfolio is a very strong brand as it has found a good niche with few rivals (premium mixer) and has been growing very strongly while charging a big premium for its product.
 Brands of ‘value’ products e.g. Boohoo in my portfolio, can also be good though I think are inherently weaker and more susceptible to competition as their low price point is a core part of the proposition.